NorthernMan54/homebridge-alexa/README.md

 # Jan 31 - Submitted skill for certification, the beta is closed for new participants at this time.
 Amazon has given a target of Feb 18th to supply results of the certification.

-# Features
+# Homebridge-Alexa

 * Supports multiple homebridge instances running on your network.
 * Auto-discovery of multiple Homebridge's
-* Supports devices of homekit Service type Lightbulb, Outlet, Fan, Fan2, Temperature Sensor, Window Coverings and Switch.
+* Supports the following HomeKit accessory types Lightbulb, Outlet, Fan, Fan2, Temperature Sensor, Window Coverings and Switch.
+* Supports passing of sensor updates in real time to Alexa for use in routines.
 * Includes support for brightness and colour.
 * This plugin does not have any devices or accessories that are visible from Homekit, and does not need to be added on the Home app.
 * The plugin does not need to be installed in your 'main' homebridge instance.
-It can be installed in any 'Homebridge' instance in your setup
+It can be installed in any 'Homebridge' instance in your setup.
 * Enables control from non-hardware based alexa devices like Invoxia Triby, and AlexaPI.

 # Table of Contents